0atman/noboilerplate/scripts/38-autism.md

 notes:

-Meltdowns affect many Autistic people, and can be caused by a variety of triggers:
+Meltdowns affect many Autistic people, and can be caused by a variety of triggers, but for me it was my plans for the future being changed.
-- Sensory overload
-- Change of plans

-I am very fortunate to have have mitigated my meltdowns with coping mecahanisms over the years.

-Breathe.
+I used to become furious when my plans were changed, perhaps by weather, or a delayed train, or someone cancelling.
+Strangely, I would be furious even when the changed plans benefited me!
+My coping mechanism here is to breathe.
+If I can go somewhere quiet for 2 minutes, and not talk to anyone, I can get through it.

 ---

-## Energy Budgeting

-> I push myself too hard when I assume that my current self is the same as my recent self.
-It's not.

-WIMWISA

-notes:
+### Autism first aid kit:
+- peaked Cap
+- sunglasses

-- Spoons metaphor
+- earplugs
-- you don't have the same reserves as other
-- learn this
+- headphones

 ---